PialGhosh2233/brain-tumor/README.md

 # Brain Tumor Segmentation using YOLO11

-This project implements an automated system for detecting and segmenting brain tumors from MRI scans using the **YOLO11 (Ultralytics)** architecture.
+This project implements a system for detecting and segmenting brain tumors from MRI scans using the **YOLO11**.
 By leveraging instance segmentation, the model not only identifies the presence of a tumor but also delineates its exact boundaries, providing critical spatial information for medical analysis.

 ## 🚀 Project Overview